 It is possible to enjoy a lawn free from environmentally un-friendly chemicals — the question is whether or not you are willing to devote the right resources to making your organic lawn dreams come true.
 Here’s a guide for making organic lawn care simpler and more affordable to help you achieve your goals.

 While DIY might feel rewarding, it usually isn’t financially wiser than relying on experts to achieve your goals, especially in a complex field like organic lawn care.
 Organic lawn maintenance service providers not only have all the knowledge required to keep your lawn healthy using safe materials and methods, but they can do so at a fraction of the price that you can — plus they can deliver their expertise immediately, which is far superior to the time it will take you to accumulate the right knowledge and tools.
-Many well-known and trusted lawn care firms have organic services on offer, so you should call around to a variety of service providers in your area to find the best option at the right price.
+Many well-known and trusted lawn care firms like TruGreen have organic services on offer, so you should call around to a variety of service providers in your area to find the best option at the right price.

 If you are committed to delivering your own organic lawn care, you need to know what products are safe to use on your lawn.
 First, it’s important to note that “organic” isn’t synonymous with “toxin-free.”
 In fact, many so-called organic fruits and veggies at the grocery store still contain traces of pesticides, herbicides, chemical fertilizers and other poisons.
 While “certified organic” produce has a limit on the amount of toxins permitted, outside of products controlled by the USDA, “organic” is largely a buzzword meant to grab your attention and encourage you to buy.
 The same is true of “natural” or “eco-friendly.”